 Who were the Visigoths?

-The Visigoths established a kingdom for themselves within the collapsing Roman Empire in 418 AD.
-They took over most of south-western France (Aquitaine), a very fertile area which had been thickly settled by the Romans.
+April 2016 - The Visigoths established a kingdom for themselves within the collapsing Roman Empire in 418 AD.
+They took over most of south-western France (Aquitaine), a very fertile area where many Romans lived.
 The Visigoths at first acted more or less as representatives of the Roman government, keeping order for Rome in Aquitaine, but as time went on and Rome got weaker, the Visigoths began to act more on their own account.
 When the Vandals left Spain for Africa in 429 AD, the Visigoths began to take over Spain as well.
-They were better administrators than the Vandals had been.
+The Visigoths were better administrators than the Vandals had been.

 In 509 AD catastrophe struck the Visigothic kingdom in southern France (which is known as the Kingdom of Toulouse).
-The Franks, who had taken over northern France, made an effort to break through to the Mediterranean under their young king Clovis.
+The Franks, who had taken over northern France, tried to break through to the Mediterranean under their young king Clovis.
 One reason that the Visigoths and the Franks did not get along was that the Visigoths were Arian Christians while the Franks were Catholics.

 Crown of Recceswinth, in a